 Never settle for the first quote you find or your current insurer's renewal quote.
 You can save hundreds by comparing car insurance quotes to find the best deal.

-Choosing a comprehensive policy can be cheaper than a lower level of protection like third party, fire and theft, and it offers better cover.
+Choosing a comprehensive policy can be cheaper than a lower level of protection like third party, fire and theft, plus it offers better cover.

 This is because some insurers associate third party policies with high risk drivers looking for the cheapest possible cover.
 As a result many charge more for less cover.

-Here is how the different levels of car insurance cover compare, including an example of how much each level could cost.
+Here is how the different levels of car insurance cover compare.

 When you pay monthly, insurance companies will usually charge you interest, sometimes as much as 30% APR.
 Find out how much you could save by paying annually in this guide.